Record Functions in SimplifyQA

 A clear understanding of the software feature or functionality you're testing.

-Access to the project for which you want to create automation test case.
+Access to the project for which you want to create automation test case and privilege to create function.

 SimplifyQA Wizard needs to be installed and running.
 Learn how to setup Wizard here .